JonahBreslow/JonahBreslow/README.md

 - 👋 Hi, I’m @JonahBreslow
 - 👀 I’m interested in ML/DL & causal inference ... and powerlifting
-- 🌱 I’m currently learning about discrete optimization!
+- 🌱 I’m currently learning about Domain Driven Design!
-- 💞️ I’m looking to collaborate on anything involving optimization algorithms, ML, fun programming challenges.
-- 📫 How to reach me: instagram @thebook0fjonah
+- 📫 How to reach me: instagram @thebook0fjonah or jonahbreslow@gmail.com

 <!---
 JonahBreslow/JonahBreslow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.